 Litigation is usually the last resort to solve a dispute or enforce a claim.
-Many parties of a dispute try to avoid a litigation process because they fear the court costs or to lose the process.
+Many parties of a dispute try to avoid a litigation process because they fear the court costs or lose the process.
 However, sometimes litigation is the only way for a party to obtain relief.
-Therefore, it is good to know, that the Thai justice system is generally accessible and unbiased.
-Also, the time it takes for a judgement is reasonably fast.
+Therefore, it is good to know that the Thai justice system is generally accessible and unbiased.
+Also, the time it takes for a judgment is reasonably fast.

 Initiating a litigation case in Thailand could be described as follows: